Heroin Detox

 Benefits of Detoxing from Heroin at Detox West Tennessee

-At Detox West Tennessee, we strive to make heroin detox in Memphis as beneficial to recovery as possible.
+At Detox West Tennessee, we strive to make heroin detox as beneficial to recovery as possible.
 Our programs are compassionately led by a team of addiction specialists, medical professionals, and experienced psychologists, therapists, psychiatrists, and counselors, all of whom can help clients overcome their addictions.
 Not only do we offer 24/7 medical support throughout detox, but we provide counseling services as well.
 We believe in a holistic approach to addiction recovery.

-Begin Our Heroin Detox in Memphis, Tennessee
+Begin Our Heroin Detox Today

 We offer wound care for those who have injuries from heroin abuse, along with medications for treatment.
 When you have completed detox, you will be in a prime position to enter a higher level of clinical care.
 We also offer service to those near the Jonesboro, Arkansas and Collierville, Tennessee area.
 Contact us to get started on the road to recovery today.